 Hello!
 My name is Marissa Rath.
-I’m a single-parent raising a 4-year old son and two dogs.
-Kopa is a four year old Chiweenie.
-I took him and his sister in after finding out the abuse they had suffered and that they were going to be put-down.
-I ended up finding a home for the female but Kopa grew very attached to my son and vice-versa so he was here to stay.
-Amelia is a two year old Golden Retriever/Bulldog mix that looks nothing like either breed.
+I’m a single-parent raising a 6-year old son and we have two dogs.
+Amelia is a four-year old American Staffordshire/Australian Cattle Dog.
 I had fostered her and her ten puppies for another rescue and once all the puppies found forever homes, I kept her.
-I’ve been part of the rescue community for about four years and enjoy every second of it.
+I also have a German Shepherd Mix named Aspen who is a year old that I adopted from our own rescue.
+I’ve been part of the rescue community for about six years.
 I work full-time for an insurance company as a claims benefit specialist and part-time cutting hair.
-I’ve been a licensed cosmetologist for nine years.
-In my spare time, I love to cook and have been a vegetarian for thirteen years.
+I’ve been a licensed cosmetologist for eleven years.
+In my spare time, I love to cook and have been a vegetarian for fifteen years.
 I live for my daily coffee and you can find me most happy with my nose buried in a book.
-I am a certified holistic health coach and a wellness advocate for doTERRA Essential Oils.
-I am also certified in holistic tarot and crystal healing.
+I am a certified holistic health coach and also am certified in crystal healing, aromatherapy, and holistic tarot.

 Hello!
 I am Melissa Carson.
 I’m married with a 4-year old son and two dogs.
 Goose is a Golden Retriever and Rooster is an English Mastiff.
 I work full-time at an engineering firm and in my spare time I spend time with my family and dogs, playing volleyball, and shooting.
 My family loves to camp in the summer and we have a large backyard to spend time in with friends.
 I started fostering for another rescue a few years ago and got to see a senior dog find his forever family.
 After that, I was hooked on the feeling of pure joy of seeing the connection between dog and human come alive.